Table of Contents

 Many of the states that have decided not to expand Medicaid are also the states with the highest numbers of people living with HIV.

 If you are pregnant and living with HIV, check to see if you qualify for Medicaid.
-In order to provide HIV treatment and prenatal care, income limits are increased for pregnant women.
+In order to provide HIV treatment and prenatal care, income limits are increased for pregnant people.
 Medicaid may pay for your prenatal care, including counseling and medicines to prevent you from transmitting HIV to your baby.
 You may be able to stay on Medicaid for some time after you deliver your baby – how long depends on the rules in your state.

 Medicare